 This method ensures holders remain active on the blockchain instead of just buying up massive amounts of tokens, stashing them in a wallet, and checking in a few times a year to reap the rewards.

 The maximum ROI for Neblio staking is 10% per annum.
 This assumes you leave your wallet open at all times.
 There is no minimum amount of NEBL required to stake.
-For full details on which wallet to use and how to stake Neblio, see the team’s guide to staking.
+To start earning passive income on Neblio, see our guide to staking NEBLs.

 The open-source Okcash network was created in 2014 as a low-overhead alternative cryptocurrency for businesses and individuals.
 The idea is to keep fees as low as possible and give users complete control over transactions, fostering a high adoption rate to help make OK tokens a universal payments system.